-- Hyperthyroidism: when a cat has an overactive thyroid gland, it can often make them consistently feel hungry.
+When a cat has an overactive thyroid gland, it can often make them consistently feel hungry.
 An ongoing blood test can be done by your vet to diagnose your cat.

-- Diabetes: when your cat isn’t producing insulin properly they won’t be able to use the sugar produced by digesting food for energy.
+When your cat isn’t producing insulin properly they won’t be able to use the sugar produced by digesting food for energy.
 Your cat will consistently feel hungry because it lacks the energy that it needs despite eating.

-- Intestinal parasites: cats can occasionally get worms and other parasites from being outside.
+Cats can occasionally get worms and other parasites from being outside.
 Medications can quickly read your cat of these parasites but you will need to receive a microscopic examination of your cat feces as done by a veterinarian.
 Fleeing heartworm medications contain anti-intestinal and deworming medication but this does not always protect your cat from all types of worms.

-- Cancer: if all other notices have been ruled out in your cat continues to be hungry and is not gaining weight, cancer could be the cause of this issue.
+If all other notices have been ruled out in your cat continues to be hungry and is not gaining weight, cancer could be the cause of this issue.
 On the other hand, a complete lack of appetite could be also a sign of cancer.
 Your veterinarian can recommend testing options as well as treatment options available to your cat in these cases.

-- Pregnancy sign.
 If you have a female cat that is not spayed and has been exposed to a male cat that has not been neutered and experience ongoing hunger and weight gain, your cat could be pregnant.
 Ensuring that you can feed your cat a kitten formula will ensure that you can give her the calorie that she needs and sustain the kittens that she is growing.